celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 const txObjectLock = lockedGold.lock().txo;

 // Then we use the 1 CELO to vote for a specific validator group address.
-// Here you have to chante the validator group address
+// Here you have to change the validator group address
 // (At the moment of writing the tuto, the 0x5edfCe0bad47e24E30625c275457F5b4Bb619241
 // was a valid address, but you could check the groups using the celocli) const validatorGroupAddress = "<VALIDATOR_GROUP_ADDRESS>";